• Skip to main content

 Tuesday, Dec.
 30, 2025 – Prep for Kitchen Photo Shoot

 Our Christmas celebrations with family are over, and now I have a full week to be home while still on homeschool break.
-Since we just replaced our fridge, and I have time to reupholster the last kitchen stool that needs it, we’re finally ready to do the photo shoot of the kitchen that we worked so hard on in 2024.
+Since we just replaced our fridge, and I have time to reupholster the last kitchen stool that needs it, we’re finally ready to do the photo shoot of the kitchen that we worked so hard on so many months ago.
 My husband is a photographer, so we’ve scheduled a photo shoot of the kitchen for January 1, 2026.

 In the meantime, I’m finally getting every cabinet organized as I would actually like it to be, implementing some changes that I’ve been meaning to make for months.
 Everything is getting wiped down and ready.
 I’m making my shot list and checking it twice because I don’t want to have to ask for more photos (or clean again) if I miss anything.
 With the kitchen open to the family room, desk/hall area, and dining room, I need every space to look neat and tidy.